Azores itinerary: 3 beautiful islands in 10 days

 MID-RANGE/LUXURY: Landescape Furnas

 This is where we stayed.
-It’s a small boutique hotel with very modern and stylish apartments, a pool, a jacuzzi and an amazing natural setting between mountains and forest.
+It’s a small high-end boutique hotel with very modern and stylish apartments, a pool, a sauna, a jacuzzi and an amazing natural setting between mountains and forest.
 It feels very secluded even though it’s just a 5-minute walk from the town center.

 Day 2: The east